fx-lange/ofxGSTT/README.md

 Anyway I can't recommend using this addon in a production environment - only for prototyping purposes.

-For unlimited requests check out the workaround example via Chrome.
+**For unlimited requests check out the workaround example via Chrome.**

-Before you start you need to generate your own [Speech API Key](http://www.chromium.org/developers/how-tos/api-keys).

-Check out the examples - feedback is really welcome!
+Feedback is really welcome!

 Credits:
 ----------------